LTD: “Own” and “Any” Occupation

 The terminology used by an insurer to define “disability” is the most important part of any long-term disability insurance policy.
 The definition determines when an insured person isn’t liable for disability benefits, and what criteria they must meet in order to receive compensation.
-When benefits are denied, it’s our role as lawyers with expertise in disability claims to find out the details of our clients’ insurance policy and take legal action against the disability insurer.
+When benefits are denied, it’s our role as personal injury lawyers to find out the details of our clients’ insurance policy and take legal action against the disability insurer.

 There are many different types of disability definitions, such as “Regular Occupation Definition” and “Reasonable Occupation Definition”, but the two main categories of insurance coverage are “Own Occupation” and “Any Occupation”.